The Newton-Puiseux algorithm and effective algebraic series: Preliminaries

-Having a univariate D-finite series $\phi(t) := \sum_{k\geq k_0} \phi_k t^k \in\mathbb{K}((t))$ and a differential equation satisfied by it, it is easy to check whether $\phi$ is identically zero.
+Having a univariate D-finite series $\phi(t) := \sum_{k\geq k_0} \phi_k t^k$ in $t$ and a differential equation it satisfies, it can be checked effectively whether it is identically zero.
 The differential equation for $\phi$ translates into a recurrence relation for its coefficients,